aaronland/go-marc/README.md

 _Note the way the `034` parameter is URL-encoded._

-### Command-line flags and environment variables

-Command line flags can be set also be set from environment variables.
-Environment variables for any given command line flag should be formatted as follows:

-* Replace all `-` characters with `_`
-* Upper case the flag name
-* Prepend the string with `MARC_`

-For example the equivalent environment variable for the `nextzen-api-key` flag would be `MARC_NEXTZEN_API_KEY`.

 ### Nextzen, Nextzen API keys and Nextzen "tilepacks"

 The default behaviour for the `marc-034d` application is to use the [TangramJS](https://github.com/tangrams/tangram) rendering engine in combination with the freely available [Nextzen vector tiles](https://nextzen.org/).
 Use of the Nextzen vector tiles require a valid API key which can be created at: